-There are times when people choose to talk about dyslexia as an advantage, because of the particular strengths that an individual with dyslexia has, in comparison to someone without a reading disorder.
-The suggestion is that individuals with dyslexia: view the world differently; process information differently; and, use their brain in different ways to people without dyslexia.
-It is rare to hear dysgraphia and dyscalculia described as gifts but this may, on occasion, happen.
+There are times when people choose to talk about learning disabilities as an advantage, because of the particular strengths that an individual with a learning disability has, in comparison to someone without a learning disability.
+The suggestion is that individuals with a learning disability: view the world differently; process information differently; and, use their brain in different ways to people without a learning disability.

 The evidence suggests that learning disabilities do not, in fact, provide students with unique gifts.
 It seems more likely that every individual with a specific learning disability is different and that there are no identifiable common areas of strength.
 There are certainly common areas of difficulty, and many individuals with learning disabilities do have unique strengths and talents, but not to the extent that an observable pattern can be identified.

-Some students with learning disabilities display strong skills in the visual or performing arts, mathematics or the sporting arena, as do many students without learning disabilities.
-At the same time, there are many individuals with learning disabilities who struggle in the arts, mathematics and sport but enjoy and excel in another area.
+Some students with learning disabilities display strong skills in the visual or performing arts, or the sporting arena, as do many students without learning disabilities.
+At the same time, there are many individuals with learning disabilities who struggle in the arts and sport, but enjoy and excel in another area.
 Essentially, students with learning disabilities display a range of strengths and weaknesses in the same way that students without learning disabilities do.

 There is, however, some evidence to suggest that students with learning disabilities often develop a high capacity for persistence – possibly as a result of having to work so hard in the early years to achieve academically.
 When they discover an area that is not as difficult for them (e.g. art v/s reading) they are likely to enjoy it more, find it easier to achieve in, and perhaps view it as an area of strength.
 They may choose to focus on the area, receive ongoing positive feedback (particularly in comparison to their area of difficulty) and gradually develop a higher level of skill and knowledge in the area than many of their peers.